 • Thermal : We adopt the default scheme from Springel, Di Matteo & Hernquist (2005).
-The energy $\dot{E}{\text{feed}}$ is distributed thermally to heat up the gas isotropically around the BH.
-The temperature of the neighboring gas particles (those contributing to Eq.
-10 in §2.3) are incremented by an amount scaled by their SPH kernel weights.
-For a gas particle dense enough to be multiphase star-forming, the excess specific thermal energy decays on a relaxation timescale ( $\tau_h$ from Eq.
-12 of Springel & Hernquist 2003) to attain the specific energy of the effective equation-of-state.
-If the local cooing time (computed assuming all the particle mass is in the hot phase) is shorter than $\tau_h$ , normal radiative cooling is used to dissipate the thermal feedback energy.
+The energy $\dot{E}{\rm feed}$ is distributed thermally to heat up the gas isotropically around the BH.
+The temperature of the neighbouring gas particles (those contributing to Eq.
+11 in §2.3) are incremented by an amount scaled by their SPH kernel weights.
+For a gas particle dense enough to be multiphase star-forming, the excess specific thermal energy decays to attain the specific energy of the effective equation-of-state, on a relaxation timescale τ_h (from Eq.
+12 of Springel & Hernquist 2003):